 Our microwell chip contains 6400 wells.
 The bottom of these wells is optically transparent, has a thickness of 1 µm and contains a single pore.
 A cell suspension is transferred to the microwells chip: fluidic forces direct the cell towards to bottom of the microwells, where the fluid exits through the pore by applying a negative force.
 This flow stops once a cell is on top of the pore, causing the other cells to flow towards a neighboring well.
 Filling of the 6400 microwells takes a few minutes and the cells remain inside the preferred cell medium all time.
 After completing the filling of the microwells, over 99% of the filled microwells contains a single cell.

 Below an example of MCF-7 cells that are labelled with a live/death staining.
 Calcein AM staining indicated that over 90% of the cells are viable after filling of the microwells (panel A).
 The user can isolate the single cells immediately after filling of te wells or place the microwell chip inside an incubator and culture the cells while these remain in the microwells (panel B).

 Isolate single cells for clonal expansion

+After filling of the microwells the Puncher system acquires images of all cells.
+Based on their fluorescence signature and other morphology parameters a gallery of cells is presented to the user.
+The cells that need to be isolated are selected and the Puncher system isolates these fully automatically.
 During the whole process the cells remain in culture medium.
 To minimize the cell stress the workflow is designed most efficiently with low pressures and minimal handling steps.

 The images below present an example of a single MCF-7 cell that is isolated and next expanded.
-The Puncher platform has been used to isolate and culture organoid, CTCs, hybridoma and CHO cells.
+The Puncher platform has been used to isolate and culture organoids, CTCs, hybridoma and CHO cells.

 Cell proliferation inside the microwells

-Puncher system is placed inside a flowhood
+Puncher system inside a flowhood